lululxvi/deepxde/docs/demos/laplace_disk.rst

 The first argument to ``pde`` is 2-dimensional vector where the first component(``x[:,0:1]``) is :math:`r`-coordinate and the second componenet (``x[:,1:]``) is the :math:`\theta`-coordinate.
 The second argument is the network output, i.e., the solution :math:`y(r,\theta)`.

 Next, we consider the Dirichlet boundary condition.
 We need to implement a function, which should return ``True`` for points inside the subdomain and ``False`` for the points outside.
-In our case, if the points satisfy :math:`r=1` and are on the whole boundary of the rectangle domain, then function ``boundary`` returns True.
-Otherwise, it returns False.
+In our case, if the points satisfy :math:`r=1` and are on the whole boundary of the rectangle domain, then function ``boundary`` returns ``True``.
+Otherwise, it returns ``False``.
 (Note that because of rounding-off errors, it is often wise to use ``np.isclose`` to test whether two floating point values are equivalent.)

 .. code-block:: python

     def boundary(x, on_boundary):